Cincinnati, Ohio, August 28, 1935

 It was only after Klaus had devoured his sausage sandwich that he remembered that his wife was having a large dinner party that evening.

-The Seydlitz home, on top of a hill in the Tusculum district of the city, bore little resemblence to anything anywhere near a railway.
+The Seydlitz home, on a different sort of hill in the Tusculum district of the city, was of an entirely different, and much less German, sort.
 It wasn't terribly large or imposing because Klaus' mother, on their arrival in America, had thought it impolitic to be too ostentatious.
-On the other hand, it sat in the middle of a large piece of land, most of it wooded, and the house wasn't even visible from the road.
+Indeed, sitting in the middle of a large piece of land, most of it wooded, the house wasn't even visible from the road.

-On her arrival in Cincinnati in the late summer of 1930, the young Mrs. Charlotte Seydlitz had exclaimed to her new husband,
+On her arrival in Cincinnati in the late summer of 1930, Klaus' young wife, Charlotte, had exclaimed to her new husband,

-"All the growth is so luxuriant, I feel as if I've come to a tropical jungle!"
+"All this growth is so luxuriant, I feel as if I've come to a tropical jungle!"